Water Usage Charges Policy

 Payment of water usage charges

-FACS expects tenants to arrange for prompt payment of their water usage charges.
-As FACS applies weekly charges for water usage, tenants must pay their water charges on or before the due date.
-Tenants must notify FACS immediately if they are unable to make payments.
-Where tenants have difficulty paying their water usage charges, FACS will work with and support that tenant towards resolving their difficulty.
+DCJ expects tenants to arrange for prompt payment of their water usage charges.
+As DCJ applies weekly charges for water usage, tenants must pay their water charges on or before the due date.
+Tenants must notify DCJ immediately if they are unable to make payments.
+Where tenants have difficulty paying their water usage charges, DCJ will work with and support that tenant towards resolving their difficulty.
 For more information, see the Account Management Policy.

 For information about payment options, see the Tenancy Charges Policy.